Wait For The Miracle To Happen! Don’t Leave 12 Step On Account Of These 3 MythsYou are here:

 Myth #1: AA Is A Christian Program

 The founders of Alcoholics Anonymous spent a lot of time doing spiritual research.
 The Big Book Of Alcoholics Anonymous was written incorporating many themes from religious texts, philosophy, psychology, science, and personal experience.
 In the book, philosopher William James is cited.
-Carl Jung, the famous psychologist and dream analyst worked closely with Bill Wilson, one of the founders.
+Carl Jung, the famous psychologist, and dream analyst worked closely with Bill Wilson, one of the founders.
 The authors are rumored to have researched spirituality deeply before creating the book.
-Importantly, though they use the term “God”, they are referring to a “High Power” which they define in the twelve steps as being “As you understand Him”.
+Importantly, though they use the term “God,” they are referring to a “High Power,” which they define in the twelve steps as being “As you understand Him.”
 While AA is a spiritual program, it is not a religious program.
-Often it is joked, you can pray to a door knob if you like, but it’s probably not a power greater than yourself that’s great enough.
+It often jokes that you can pray to a doorknob if you like, but it’s probably not a power greater than yourself that’s great enough.

 Myth #2: AA Is Full Of Old, Cranky Men

-Alcoholics Anonymous definitely has its share of old men, even some cranky ones!
-However, those “old timers” have typically been sober for decades and when they pass away, they die with 30-50 years or more of sobriety.
-AA is all inclusive to men and women of any kind who are in need of a solution for the problem of alcohol.
+Alcoholics Anonymous definitely has its share of older men, even some cranky ones!
+However, those “old-timers” have typically been sober for decades, and when they pass away, they die with 30-50 years or more of sobriety.
+AA is all-inclusive to men and women of any kind who need an alcohol solution.
 Youth are exposed to alcoholism, as well.
-Many local organizations form to support young people in recovery, hosting conventions, parties, and events for young people to fellowship and find solidarity in recovery.
+Many local organizations support young people in recovery, hosting conventions, parties, and events for young people to fellowship and find solidarity in recovery.

 Myth #3: AA Doesn’t Work Because It Isn’t Science

 Are you considering treatment or attending AA?
-Design For Change offers you an affordable and effective treatment program which brings you both.
-Founded in 12 step philosophy while using evidence based clinical therapy and holistic therapy, our programs help clients take action in their lives.
+Design For Change offers you an affordable and effective treatment program that brings you both.
+Founded in a 12 step philosophy while using evidence-based clinical therapy and holistic therapy, our programs help clients take action in their lives.
 Everyone is capable of recovering.
-Call us today for more information: (877) 267-3646.
+Call us today for more information: 855-997-1372.